 2011 National Cowboy Poetry Gathering, Elko, Nevada

 The 27th National Cowboy Poetry Gathering held in Elko, Nevada

 January 24 - 29, 2011 welcomed special guests from the Hungarian

 puszta, grassland that covers most of the eastern half of the country

-It is the largest contiguous grasslands in Europe, comparable
+of Hungary.
+It is the largest

 or the Great Plains of the United States.
 The puszta is home

 to the legendary Hungarian horsemen, or

 csikósok, who have tended

 and defended their herds of horses and grey longhorn Hungarian cattle

 over a thousand years ago.